Itsdaodao/tp/docs/UserGuide.md

 **:information_source: Notes about switching modes:**<br>

-* Commands listed in this section are *global* - they don't need to be inserted into the Command Box.
+* Commands listed in the "Switching Modes" section are *global* - they don't need to be inserted into the Command Box.

 * `<Esc>` refers to the *escape key* on the keyboard.
 </div>